 Attempting to convey a macro vision of Sept.
-11 through a micro lens, Oliver Stone is to be credited for presenting this fact-based story with admirable restraint.
-Yet these events by their nature result in a claustrophobic film.
-Pic yields lovely and touching moments but proves a slow-going, arduous movie experience, if more uplifting than Universal’s earlier "United 93.”
+11 through a micro lens, Oliver Stone is to be credited for presenting this challenging, fact-based story with admirable restraint, a quality that has not always characterized his past directorial efforts.
+Yet these events — which require no dramatic embellishment — by their nature result in a claustrophobic film, as two port authority cops lie buried in rubble struggling to survive.
+As such, “World Trade Center” yields lovely and touching moments but proves a slow-going, arduous movie experience, if more uplifting than Universal’s earlier test of that historic day’s box office potential, “United 93.”

 With the upcoming five-year anniversary of the towers’ fall as a somewhat arbitrary milestone, Paramount’s task to sell another movie steeped in 9/11 lore remains a formidable one.
 That’s largely because those harrowing images were shared initially through the prism of television and have been explored effectively and extensively within that medium, from Jules and Gedeon Naudet’s CBS documentary “9/11” — which most closely mirrors elements here — to the various dramatizations related to United 93 and other aspects of the story.

 Stone’s film bears some thematic resemblance to “Alive,” Frank Marshall’s 1993 chronicle of a plane crash in the Andes.
 Both offer a tribute to human endurance under unimaginable conditions, but watching young guys huddle together trying not to freeze to death or two cops pinned under tons of debris isn’t exactly a cinematic thrill ride.